crts314/EJNotes/chapter4.md

 ```

 `indexOf` method takes as parameter a value and returns the first index of the array where such value is stored.
+When such value is not stored in the array; the method `indexOf` returns -1 instead of an index.

 ```javascript
 console.log([0, 10, 20, 30, 40].indexOf(20)); // → 2